Perdu/milight-controller/README.md

 ## How to install ##

 Copy config.py.example to config.py and add the address of your Milight bridge as well as the IP address to which your server is joinable.
+On smartphone application, the script should appear as a new bridge with MAC address "00:00:B0:0B:00:00".
 Put this script on a server in your local network.
 Change the target IP from the bridge IP to your server IP in all your Milight controller applications.